Precise, efficient and flexible modeling of crystallizing elastomers based on physics-augmented neural networks: Evaluation of the model performance through experimental data

 To further put the performance of the developed model in a comparative context, we consider the maximal advance path constraint (MAPC)-based model for SIC, proposed by \cite{rastak2018}, as a statistical mechanics-based reference.
 To the best of the author’s knowledge, this is among the most precise models for SIC in unfilled NR, incorporating rigorous micromechanical treatment of non-affine deformation between micro- and macro-scales.
 Therein, we use the discrete crystallinity representation with 37 quadrature points per hemisphere of the representative microsphere network, see \cite{bazant1986} for the considered quadrature scheme.
 The model parameters, taken from the original publication, were determined for this exact set of experimental data and integration scheme~\cite[p.
 86]{rastak2018}.
 As shown in Fig.~\ref{fig:MAPC}, this model reflects the general traits of SIC, \ie, the hystereses of the stress and DOC over the loading cycles, with high quantitative agreement with the experimental data.

-In direct comparison with the MAPC model, the proposed PANN model achieves a significantly better representation of the experimentally observed behavior, regarding both the stress-stretch curves and the evolution of crystallinity.
+{In direct comparison with the MAPC model, the proposed PANN model achieves an overall significantly better representation of the experimentally observed behavior.
+In particular, the stress-stretch curves provide a substantially more accurate representation of the measurements, with virtually identical levels of precision for the crystallinity evolution.
+Quantitative performance data are provided in Table \ref{tab:MAE_r2_PANN_MAPC}. }

 Moreover, the PANN model turns out to be substantially more efficient in comparison with the considered benchmark model.
 For the simulation of the material response under uniaxial tension, as presented in Figs.~\ref{fig:Rault_6,5-5,0_omega_exp}--\ref{fig:MAPC}, the computation time of the MAPC-based model was more than ten times larger than that of the PANN on the same machine. \footnote{To simulate the hysteresis loops shown in Figs.~\ref{fig:Rault_6,5-5,0_omega_exp}--\ref{fig:MAPC}, we implemented both the PANN and the MAPC-based model from~\cite{rastak2018} in a Python- and TensorFlow-based framework.
 For the latter, we closely followed the algorithmic strategies presented in~\cite{rastak2018}.
 To simulate one hysteresis loop, the computation times were in the order of 2~s for the PANN and in the order of 1~min for the MAPC-based model.
-Nevertheless, note that there may still be opportunities to optimize the implementation of the latter model, which were beyond the scope of the present work.}
+Nevertheless, we note note that there may still be opportunities to optimize the implementation of the latter model, which were beyond the scope of the present work.}